 I have used this code for several months and it’s always worked flawlessly.
 It’s intended to be used in your own applications so it’s not overly robust if you’re looking at a genuine tool for other people to interact with.

 In coming weeks I’ve got a lot of code scheduled – including one handy snippet that will allow you to automatically post an RSS feed to Twitter.
-In fact, I’ve got a number of people testing a service I’ve written at Twytter.net that’ll be available – at this stage anyhow – exclusively to my readers.
+Another to post images.
+Stay tuned.

 Here are some common errors I’ve encountered from people thus far.